 Using the heat of the kiln I manipulate glass in a variety of forms – sheet, powder, frit, enamel – and take it through a multitude of firing schedules to create windows onto worlds.
 They are glass landscapes – panels and jewellery – inspired directly by the local area.

 My work is an abstract representation of the world around me, expressionistic views with echoes of land and sky, earth and air – a curve of green hills, the rolling blues of the sea, wings straining against a north wind.
 Often the starting point for a panel is a memory or photo from a recent walk somewhere along the creative line it becomes more abstract – the feel of a place, the memory of a day or time.

-I love the optical lightness and colour play of the glass – it is by turns bold, luminous, ephemeral, vibrant, colourful, subtle.
+I love the optical lightness and colour play of the glass – it is bold, luminous, ephemeral, vibrant, colourful, subtle.
 It is a solitary, introspective, medium-focused work which by its very nature cannot be rushed – there is plenty of time to pause, reflect, layer and adjust.
 Most of my pieces involve multiple firings where layers of design are added at each stage.

 Working with various warm glass techniques, I layer the glass with powders and paint, and often incorporate leaves and printed or stencilled designs.
 Layers of glass replicate the layers and strata of the land – hills, skies, beaches, rivers and seas.